 - 1.4 What is the extent of environmental pollution by plastics in Switze and?

-- 1.5 How problematic are drinking straws, disposable cutlery and other short-lived disposable plastic products for the environment?
+- 1.5 How problematic are drinking straws, disposable cutlery and other single-use plastic products for the environment?

-- 1.6 How problematic are microplastics that are deliberately added to products, e.g. in cosmetics?
+- 1.6 How problematic are microplastics that are intentionally added to products, e.g. in cosmetics?